codersasha/SPODS/README.md

 Well, aren't you in luck!
 SPODS has a built-in, easy-as-pie permissions system to help model these permissions as you see fit.

+...
+But it's under development right now!

-(Technically speaking, you could implement this feature yourself using custom API functions as wrappers, but SPODS is too awesome to let you spend any time reinventing the wheel).
+For the moment, you can implement this feature yourself using custom API functions as wrappers.
+You should have access to all the data you need to write any type of security you like!

 ## That's it!